CODE OF CONDUCT

 1. Be mindful of your surroundings and your fellow participants

-5. Alert the event organizers immediately if you notice a dangerous situation, someone in distress, or any violation of this Code of Conduct
+6. Alert the event organizers immediately if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct.

 4.2.
 For event organizers

-Event organisers will be expected to enforce this Code of Conduct throughout their event to help KY create a safe and positive experience for everyone.
-It is important to anticipate: attend to safety in your events in advance and make sure that all of the organisers know how to deal with potential cases of inappropriate behaviour.
+Event organizers will be expected to enforce this Code of Conduct throughout their event to help KY create a safe and positive experience for everyone.
+Event organiser is in charge of keeping a list of the people attending their event.
+It is important to anticipate: attend to safety in your events in advance and make sure that all of the organizers know how to deal with potential cases of inappropriate behavior.
 See 5.
-Reporting an Incident for further checklist for event organisers.
+Reporting an Incident for further checklist for event organizers.Planning activities that do not revolve around drinking alcohol is strongly encouraged.

 5. Reporting an incident